c0d-0x/Cyber-Security-Journey/Notes/Systems Programming/Operating Systems.md

-An operating system (OS) is a complex piece of software that acts as the intermediary between a computer's hardware and its applications.
+![[Screenshot_2024-01-12-12-07-45_27084.png]]An operating system (OS) is a complex piece of software that acts as the intermediary between a computer's hardware and its applications.
 Imagine it as a highly skilled translator who speaks both the hardware's language (machine code) and the applications' language (high-level programming languages).

 #### A breakdown of the OS's low-level workings: